 Below, I have reviewed and listed what I think are the best insulated, vacuum sealed water bottles to buy.
 But before I get to our picks, I’ll quickly explain how insulated water bottles work.

-Many insulated water bottles use a double-wall vacuum design.
+Many of the best insulated water bottles use a double-wall vacuum design.
 The vacuum essentially creates an insulated buffer between the liquids in the inside compartment and the external temperature.
 Vacuum sealed water bottles are able to keep drinks at their original temperature for hours on end.

 This barrier keeps cold and warm liquids at their desired temperature for much longer than a normal water bottle.
 The double-wall also means that there shouldn’t be any condensation on the outside of the bottle.